gamtiq/amd-proc-plugin/README.md

 ## AMD proc! plugin.

-This plugin loads text/html file using `text!` plugin, applies some procedure/transformation to file's content and returns result of transformation.
+This plugin loads text/html file using some plugin (`text!` by default), applies some procedure/transformation to file's content and returns result of transformation.
 If no procedure is applied the original file's content will be returned.

 The procedure that should be applied can be specified at the end of resource name after exclamation sign `!` in the following form: